 - 8 Complete the sentences, using the prompts in brackets.
-Use no more than five words. - 1 Running is (every / profitable) cycling when it comes to keeping fit. - 2 We (due / catch) the 6:30 plane, but we missed it. - 3 How (it / come) you lost the match?
-You're the best! - 4 It was the first time my coach (make / bones) criticising players who wouldn't pull their weight. - 5 These days professional sports (appear / rife) doping and corruption scandals. - 6 Harry said that badminton seems to be (near / demanding) squash. - 9) Answer the question.
+Use no more than five words. - 1 Running is every bit as profitable as (every / profitable) cycling when it comes to keeping fit. - 2 Wé were due to have caught (due / catch) the 6:30 plane, but we missed it. - 3 How did it come about that (it / come) you lost the match?
+You're the best! - 4 It was the first time my coach had made no bones about (make / bones) criticising players who wouldn't pull their weight. - 5 These days professional sports appear to be rife with (appear / rife) doping and corruption scandals. - 6 Harry said that badminton seems to be nowhere near as demanding as (near / demanding) squash. - 9) Answer the question.
 Use the prompts given to justify your opinion.